 Using Microbe Art to Engage with Science

 So what happened with my attempts at yeast art?
 I went through some failed iterations, but eventually developed a method where I could draw the outline of an image with yeast cells on agar using a wooden stick, let them grow for a few days until they were robustly visible on the plate, carefully place diluted food coloring inside the drawing area to make it vibrant, and immediately take a picture before the food coloring diffused through the agar.
-I made my creations during downtime while waiting for experiments to finish; they were a good outlet to relieve some of the stress from the repeated scientific failures and long hours of grad school and also a fun new challenge to tackle.
+I made my creations in the lab while waiting for experiments to finish; they were a good outlet to relieve some of the stress from the repeated scientific failures and long hours of grad school, and also a fun new challenge to tackle.
 I’ve been able to continue making yeast art at home during the pandemic with commercially available Baker’s yeast and agar plates purchased online.

 There are endless ways to creatively engage with science and share your passions with a broad audience – how will you blend science and the arts?